BarrelfishOS/barrelfish/usr/examples/README.txt

 This directory contains some simple example programs that show how to do specific things in barrelfish.

-In order to build an example you add it to symbolic_targets.mk under MODULES_COMMON.
+In order to build an example you add it to platforms/Hakefile under modules_common.
 For example for the hello example:

-MODULES_COMMON= \
-        sbin/cpu \
+modules_common = [ "/sbin/" ++ f | f <- [
+    "init"
 	...
-	sbin/examples/xmpl-hello \
+	"examples/xmpl-hello"
+    ... ]]

 (Note there is an exception for xmpl-thc-lang.
 See the README.txt file in that directory for more information).

-For convenience a list of all the examples (to cut and paste into symbolic targets) follows:

-	sbin/examples/xmpl-hello \
-        sbin/examples/xmpl-trace \
-        sbin/examples/xmpl-thread \
-        sbin/examples/xmpl-thread-min \
-        sbin/examples/xmpl-spawn \
-        sbin/examples/xmpl-span \
-        sbin/examples/xmpl-call-response \
-        sbin/examples/xmpl-rpc_msg \
-        sbin/examples/xmpl-rpc_rpc \
-        sbin/examples/xmpl-thc-binding \

 For each example we also include a sample menu.lst for running that example.